Gillespie is a vibrant school in part because of the value our many partnerships bring to the school community.

 |Social development||Is responsible for their learning and that of others, is able to lead, knows how to be a team player and is a confident role model|

-Over the last five years, Gillespie school has developed a science and technology lab at the school called Lab_13 inspired by the Lab_13 network in the Midlands and we have employed a resident scientist who has worked creatively with pupils across our school investigating their own scientific questions.
-She has also set up a Lab_13 management committee of pupils who have worked with her on innovative research projects and on organising school events such as our Science Spectacular, Science Week and STEM Clubs.
+Gillespie school has developed a science and technology lab at the school called Lab_13 inspired by the Lab_13 network in the Midlands and we have employed a resident scientist who has worked creatively with pupils across our school investigating their own scientific questions.
+They have set up a Lab_13 management committee of pupils who have worked with her on innovative research projects and on organising school events such as our Science Spectacular, Science Week and STEM Clubs.
 This work has had a big impact on children’s interest in science related subjects and on their achievement in science.
 The work has inspired us to seek to collaborate with other schools to share excellent practice and to develop a shared vision of building science capital in children and young people.
 To this end we have partnered with sponsors to develop a new science initiative in Islington led by Gillespie school’s resident scientist and supported by Gillespie’s head.
 We have named it Science For Life Project because our vision is to support and inspire children from primary through secondary to tertiary education in science related education which is additional to the core curriculum taught in schools.
 In the long-term we hope to track the progress of pupils who have participated in this project and to find out what proportion of them choose to study science related subjects beyond secondary school and seek STEM related careers.